Danncode10/Work1/Docs/DannFramework_docs/Phase 2: Software Requirements Specification (SRS).md

 ### **Suggested Answer Guide**

-> “The system will use JavaScript and Python, with React for the frontend and FastAPI for the backend.
+> "The system will use JavaScript and Python, with React for the frontend and FastAPI for the backend.
 A relational database (PostgreSQL) will be used to store structured ingredient and user data.
-RESTful APIs will handle communication between frontend and backend, with support for future integrations.”
+RESTful APIs will handle communication between frontend and backend, with support for future integrations."
 >

 ---